Recently I have posted the State of Testing Survey 2017 survey conducted by PractiTest and now the survey results are out.

 Testers report to a number of departments in the organization:

-Its interesting to see that percentage of people submitting the testing function reports to Project Management and to the Development Manager than to the VP or Director of Quality.
+Again like last year, Its interesting to see that percentage of people from the Testing Function is reporting more to the Project Management and Development Manager than to the VP or Director of Quality.

 Testers Approach towards Testing:

-Skills – More importance to things like Mobile Technologies, Web Technologies, Agile Methodologies and Customer Facing Skills.
-And the most important skill is Communication Skill, which is even higher this year than ever before!
+Skills – More importance to things like Automation, Scripting and Web Technologies and Security Testing.
+The most important skill is Communication Skill, which is even higher this year than ever before!

 What do Managers look for when hiring a tester?